GooldenApple/vvs-nordstrom/README.md

 ### Key Information for the Site

-- Clear navigation and mobile-friendly layout
+- Clear navigation
 - Contact options
 - Access to image gallery
-- Service categories: Water, Heating, Sanitation
 - Overview of plumbing services

 ### User Stories